Kristian OLESEN

 According to Desert Control, virgin desert soils treated with

-land, using the same amount of seeds and fertiliser, and less than
+untreated land, using the same amount of seeds and fertiliser,

-as a water-holder, providing elasticity, and allowing non-clay
+acting as a water-holder, providing elasticity, and allowing

-elements to bind to the soil.
-In the past, adding clay to dry land
+non-clay elements to bind to the soil.
+In the past, adding clay

-in order to improve its agricultural value has involved tilling
+to dry land in order to improve its agricultural value has

-clay into the soil.
-This requires large volumes of clay and
+involved tilling clay into the soil.
+This requires large volumes

-substantial amounts of manual labour.
-The process of transforming
+of clay and substantial amounts of manual labour.
+The process of

-sandy soil into fertile land can take between seven and 15 years.
+transforming sandy soil into fertile land can take between seven

-By comparison, Liquid NanoClay takes just seven hours to saturate
+and 15 years.
+By comparison, Liquid NanoClay takes just seven

 The water and clay is mixed on site using the patented process,